 Ms. Mehmedi prior to undergoing bariatric surgery.

-The Bariatric Surgery Center at Winthrop offers patients sensitive and personalized care, supporting them in their every effort to improve overall health and well-being.
-In fact, Ms. Mehmedi has spoken at seminars for Winthrop patients who are considering surgery, giving them firsthand knowledge of what to expect.
+The Bariatric Surgery Center at NYU Winthrop offers patients sensitive and personalized care, supporting them in their every effort to improve overall health and well-being.
+In fact, Ms. Mehmedi has spoken at seminars for NYU Winthrop patients who are considering surgery, giving them firsthand knowledge of what to expect.
 And thanks to her positive experience and encouraging results, both her brother and cousin underwent bariatric surgery (the Sleeve Gastrectomy and Gastric Bypass, respectively) with Dr. Barkan, also with great success.

-Winthrop-University Hospital’s Bariatric Surgery Center offers comprehensive services including consultation, support groups, and pre and post-operative care in both of its Nassau and Suffolk County offices.
+NYU Winthrop Hospital ’s Bariatric Surgery Center offers comprehensive services including consultation, support groups, and pre and post-operative care in both of its Nassau and Suffolk County offices.
 The Center also offers free educational seminars two times per month – once in Nassau and once in Suffolk.
 The Center accepts most insurance plans.
 The surgical team includes Dr. Brathwaite, Dr. Barkan, and Keneth Hall, MD.